 URL of the node (for example "company/about_us").
 Key: node_id Description: The ID number of the node.
 The node being viewed will have its "url" and "url_alias" components set to false.
 In addition, the "node_id" will not be available.
-The path array can for example be used to build breadcrumbs (a path with names (as hyperlinks) of the objects referenced by the nodes that lead to the target/current node). title_path array Almost the same as the "path" array (see above).
-When a node is being viewed, the standard page head (page 161) template uses the "title_path" array to build the TITLE component of the HEAD section. section_id string The ID number of the section which the object referenced by the node being viewed belongs to. node_id string The ID number of the node that is being viewed. navigation_part string Contains the name identifier of the current navigation part (for example "ezcontent-navigationpart").
-This variable is used by the administration interface to determine which part the user interacts with. content_info array Contains miscellaneous information about the node that is being viewed: Variable: node_id Type: string Description: The ID number of the node.
+The path array can for example be used to build breadcrumbs (a path with names (as hyperlinks) of the objects referenced by the nodes that lead to the target/current title_path array node).
+Almost the same as the "path" array (see above).
+When a node is being viewed, the standard page head (page 172) template uses the "title_path" array to section_id string build the TITLE component of the HEAD section.
+The ID number of the section which the object referenced by the node being node_id string viewed belongs to.
+The ID number of the node navigation_part string that is being viewed.
+Contains the name identifier of the current navigation part (for example "excontent-navigationpart").
+This variable is used by the administration interface to determine which part the user incontent_info array teracts with.
+Contains miscellaneous information about the node that is being viewed: Variable: node_id Type: string Description: The ID number of the node.